Philosophy and Religion

 Find scholarships for Philosophy and Religion majors

 Your high school achievements can both fuel and fund your success at Hastings.
-We offer a range of generous and renewable academic scholarships based on your GPA and test scores.
+We offer a range of generous and renewable academic scholarships based on your GPA.
 Plus talent scholarships for everything from speech (forensics) to the arts to athletics are available.
 The result?
-Every student receives at least $12,000 in scholarships (but most receive more!).
+Every student earns at least $12,000 in scholarships (but most receive more!).